 - That I had the hardest time learning how to make change because some non-decimal units didn’t fit into the pattern I had constructed in my head.

-- That I had to go a speech therapist throughout the ages of six to thirteen because of a persistant lisp (both with S and TH sounds.) and stuttering.
+- That I had to go a speech therapist throughout the ages of six to thirteen because of a persistent lisp (both with S and TH sounds.) and stuttering.

-- And of course I was very shy, overly sensistive and easy to hoodwink.
+- And of course I was very shy, overly sensitive and easy to hoodwink.

 But perhaps I am imposing order on something–my life–that has none.
 Self-diagnosis is always suspect.
 Then again I’ve always been very frustrated with the way I have been very intelligent in some ways and very stupid in others.